woods valldata

 This prize-led form of acquisition and income-generating approach is proving to be a very effective method for growing a supporter base.

 Woods Valldata is an experienced External Lottery Manager (ELM) and charity lottery provider with an industry-leading offering.
-Our comprehensive charity lottery service includes multi-channel recruitment, digital and mobile integration, player management, and compliance.
+Our comprehensive charity lottery services includes:

 We have an exciting suite of Lottery products which facilitate over 250k players every week, and we can cater for charities both small and large.

-Affinity Lottery is our latest lottery offering (available from March 2021).
+Affinity Lottery is our latest lottery offering.
 A pooled lottery with low entry cost perfect for small and medium-sized charities looking to explore what weekly lottery can offer.
 If you’d like to learn more about this, don’t hesitate to contact our team!

-In the meantime, if you’re looking to take advantage of lottery’s continual rise by developing and growing your own charity lottery, be sure to take a look at our webinar below...
+In the meantime, if you’re looking to take advantage of lottery’s continual rise by developing and growing your own charity lottery, be sure to come along to one of our 'Introduction to Weekly Lottery' webinars - an ideal opportunity to find out more and ask any questions.

 Please share this blog...